AMD Ryzen 7 5800X Review

-For the majority of casual gamers, the AMD Ryzen 7 5800X should be the most intriguing processor from AMD’s new Zen 3 line up because it finds the sweet spot in terms of the core arrangement from a gaming standpoint.
+For the majority of casual gamers, the AMD Ryzen 7 5800X should be the most intriguing processor from AMD’s new Zen 3 lineup because it finds the sweet spot in terms of the core arrangement from a gaming standpoint.
 For the foreseeable future, eight cores and 16 threads are essentially required for a good gaming experience, thanks in part to the Xbox Series X and Playstation 5 having these specifications.

 That is the premise, at least, even though the pricing presents a possible issue right away.
 In case you missed it, AMD raised the price of this series of processors by $50/£50 in comparison to its predecessors, bringing the 5800X’s price to $450/£450.
 That’s a sizable sum of money, especially in light of the fact that the Core i7 10700K from Intel, which is equivalent, typically sells for $375.

-This CPU, which sits above the 6-core, 12-thread Ryzen 5 5600X and below the 12-core, 24-thread Ryzen 9 5900X(opens in new tab) and the 16-core, 32-thread Ryzen 9 5950X, is the third in AMD’s lineup of Zen 3 processors at launch.
-There may only be four chips available at launch, but the non-X variations will surely increase that number, freeing up space for updates to the more cheap ranges and perhaps even the 5700X.
+There may only be four chips available at launch, but the non-X variations will surely increase that number, freeing up space for updates to the cheaper ranges and perhaps even the 5700X.
 Despite the fact that we haven’t seen anything about that chip yet, we can’t help but wish there was a cheaper, slightly slower version of the 5800X that provided greater value for the money.

 AMD Ryzen 7 5800X Specifications